tkruer/lc/README.md

 ### Why do this?
 - Really no reason.
 Maybe in a year I'll come back and realize the progress I have made?
 - Everything syncs up automatically and I just pull it so why not
+- I try to do 2 random questions a day.
+I have setup a CRON job automatically so I don't have to think about it.